-Aside from the fact that my love for Cole Sprouse was reborn, I’m happy to say that binge-watching the sixth season of Once Upon a Time with my mom was one of the loveliest things that happened to me this February.
+Aside from spending my February with books, I’m happy to say that binge-watching the sixth season of Once Upon a Time with my mom was one of the loveliest things that happened to me this month.

 We don’t have many things in common, me and my Mom.
 So when I introduced OUaT to my mom back in 2015, I was delighted to see that she enjoyed it…enjoyed it so much she finished 4 seasons in less than two weeks (guess we do have more things in common than I thought).
 Lol